Chapter 7: Scaling Up#

 Section 3: Comparing Two Proportions#

-Research question: Is the proportion with incident CHD (ANYCHD) different between smokers and non-smokers?
+Research question: Is the proportion of patients who develop Coronary Heart Disease (ANYCHD) different between smokers and non-smokers?

-Epidemiological interpretation: Suppose smokers have 38% CHD incidence and non-smokers 25%:
+Epidemiological interpretation: Suppose smokers have a 38% CHD incidence and non-smokers have a 25% incidence.

 Measure